Iffley: History

 In 1156 Iffley was among the holdings of the Norman family of St. Remy, until about 1200.
 They established Iffley as a parish, and built the parish church, "in size and decorative splendour out of all proportion to the place".
 The manor was owned by many, thereafter.
 The Archdeacons of Oxford were given the right to appoint the parish priest in 1279: they held this until 1965, when the power was given to the Dean and Chapter of Christ Church, Oxford.

+In 1921 the civil parish had a population of 405.
+On 1 April 1929 the parish was abolished and merged with St Giles and St John and Littlemore.

 Domesday Book entry

 Iffley Meadows

 Iffley Meadows is a nature reserve occupying much of Iffley Island, an area of flood-meadow on the opposite side of the Thames.
 The reserve is managed by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust on behalf of Oxford City Council.
 The meadows are notable for their large population of snake's head fritillaries.